Kristina Gjerde: Career

-Since 2002, Gjerde has served as High Seas Policy Advisor for the International Union for Conservation of Nature.
-At the International Union for Conservation of Nature Gjerde is responsible for helping communities and governments protect the environment.
+From 2002, Gjerde served as High Seas Policy Advisor for the International Union for Conservation of Nature Global Marine and Polar Program.
+At the International Union for Conservation of Nature Gjerde was responsible for helping communities and governments protect the environment.
 In 2003, Gjerde was awarded a Pew Foundation fellowship in marine conservation to promote improved legal regimes for oceans that were beyond the jurisdiction of nations.
 She was elected as New York University School of Law's alumna of the month in 2004.
 She worked on ways to protect deep-sea coral ecosystems.
 Gjerde delivered a TED talk, Making law on the high seas, in 2014.
-Since 2015, Gjerde has been a member of the Cambridge Conservation Agenda for Biodiversity Beyond National Jurisdiction and the EU project Managing Impacts of Deep Sea Resource Exploitation (MIDAS).
-She is an adjunct professor at the Middlebury Institute of International Studies at Monterey, teaching the Masters program on International Environmental Policy.
-She is interested in how we can use law, science, technology and economics to manage global oceans.
+Beginning in 2015, Gjerde was a member of the Cambridge Conservation Agenda for Biodiversity Beyond National Jurisdiction and the EU project Managing Impacts of Deep Sea Resource Exploitation (MIDAS).
+She was an adjunct professor at the Middlebury Institute of International Studies at Monterey, teaching the Masters program on International Environmental Policy.
+She was interested in how law, science, technology and economics can be used to manage global oceans.
 She was made an honorary fellow at the University of Edinburgh in 2016.
-She actively participates in the Biodiversity Beyond National Jurisdictions negotiations at the United Nations and the negotiations on deep sea mining regulations at the International Seabed Authority.
+She actively participated in the Biodiversity Beyond National Jurisdictions negotiations at the United Nations and the negotiations on deep sea mining regulations at the International Seabed Authority.

-Gjerde has delivered several keynote talks on ocean conservation.
+Gjerde delivered several keynote talks on ocean conservation.
 She co-founded and helped to lead the Deep Ocean Stewardship Initiative, the Deep Sea Conservation Coalition, the High Seas Alliance, the Global Ocean Biodiversity Initiative and the Sargasso Sea Project.

 Deep Sea Conservation Coalition

-The Deep Sea Conservation Coalition (founded 2004) work to address to issue of bottom trawling in high seas, which has harmful impacts on the environment.
+The Deep Sea Conservation Coalition, founded in 2004, work to address to issue of bottom trawling in high seas, which has harmful impacts on the environment.
 They look to reduce the greatest threats to life and safeguard the health of deep-sea ecosystems.

 Global Ocean Biodiversity Initiative

-The Global Ocean Biodiversity Initiative (founded 2008) is an international partnership that supports conservation of biological diversity in the deep sea and open ocean.
+The Global Ocean Biodiversity Initiative is an international partnership founded in 2013 that supports conservation of biological diversity in the deep sea and open ocean.
 They develop data, tools and methods to identify ocean areas in need of special care.
 She supports this with the German Federal Agency for Nature Conservation.
 They found that female northern elephant seals swim halfway across the pacific to find areas to feed.
 They identified where white sharks congregate in the northeastern Pacific.
 She was involved with the 2018 celebrations for the ten-year anniversary of the initiatives.

 Sargasso Sea Alliance

-The Sargasso Sea Alliance (founded 2010) looks to protect the health and productivity of the Sargasso Sea.
+The Sargasso Sea Alliance, which was founded in 2010 looks to protect the health and productivity of the Sargasso Sea.
 It looks to serve as a model for ways to achieve protective status for areas beyond national jurisdiction.
 She published Lessons from the Sargasso Sea in 2016.
 In 2016 the Northwest Atlantic Fisheries Organization closed the Corner Rise Seamounts and New England Seamounts to bottom fishing.